Yuzhifur/Chatbot-Demo/README.md

 # Chatbot-Demo
-Chatbot demo based on gradio
+A chatbot demo based on Deepseek API, implemented with Gradio

+2025 github.com/Yuzhifur